ACHarrison32/4143-PLC/Assignments/P03/README.md

 # :framed_picture: P03 - Image ASCII Art
 ## :bookmark_tabs: Assignment Description:
 ### Extend and add functionality to P02 by doing more than simply drawing on an image.
-### I want you to create a collection of packages that do the following:
+### Create a collection of packages that do the following:
 - Download an image from the web
 - Get the colors from an image
 - Grayscale an image